trackuity/python-driver/docs/cqlengine/models.rst

 .. code-block:: python

-    from cassandra.cqlengine.management import sync_table
+    from cassoldra.cqlengine.management import sync_table
     sync_table(Person)
     sync_table(Comment)

 \*Note: synchronizing models causes schema changes, and should be done with caution.
-Please see the discussion in :doc:`/api/cassandra/cqlengine/management` for considerations.
+Please see the discussion in :doc:`/api/cassoldra/cqlengine/management` for considerations.

 For examples on manipulating data and creating queries, see :doc:`queryset`